totaking/Docs-1/en-us/Tool/[English]-Offline-MTool-user-manual.md

 chmod + x validator_conf.sh && ./validator_conf.sh
 ```

-> [!
-NOTE | style: flat | label: note]
+> [!NOTE|style:flat|label:Note]
 >
-> - When prompted <font color=red> Please enter the platon node IP address: </font>, please enter the PlatON node server IP address.
+> - When prompted <font color=red> Please enter the platon node IP address: </font>please enter the PlatON node server IP address.
-> - When prompting <font color=red> Please enter the platon chain id: </font>, please enter the chain ID, and choose to input according to whether the network connected to the node is the main network or the test network (test network: 101).
+> - When prompting <font color=red> Please enter the platon chain id: </font>please enter the chain ID, and choose to input according to whether the network connected to the node is the main network or the test network (test network: 101).
-> - When prompting<font color=red> Please enter the delegatedRewardRate (0 ~ 10000): </font>, please enter a proportional dividend, ranging from 0 to 10000.
+> - When prompting<font color=red> Please enter the delegatedRewardRate (0 ~ 10000): </font>please enter a proportional dividend, ranging from 0 to 10000.
-> - When prompted <font color=red> Enter your name: </font>, please enter the username you entered when configuring PlatON node nginx.
+> - When prompted <font color=red> Enter your name: </font>please enter the username you entered when configuring PlatON node nginx.
-> - When prompted <font color=red> Enter your password: </font>, please enter the password you entered when configuring PlatON node nginx.
+> - When prompted <font color=red> Enter your password: </font>please enter the password you entered when configuring PlatON node nginx.
-> - When prompted <font color=red> Enter your platon node name: </font>, enter the name of the PlatON node.
+> - When prompted <font color=red> Enter your platon node name: </font>enter the name of the PlatON node.
-> - When prompted <font color=red> Enter your platon node description: </font>, please enter a PlatON node description.
+> - When prompted <font color=red> Enter your platon node description: </font>please enter a PlatON node description.
 > - When the prompt <font color=red> validator conf success </font> is displayed, and the validator_config.json content printed at the end is normal, it means that the script is executed successfully.
 If the script is not executed successfully, please contact us through our official customer service contact .